abstroe/quant-methods-social-sciences/docs/week_01_lecture_notes.md

 Welcome to **Quantitative Methods for Social Sciences**!
 In this course, you will learn to apply powerful computational tools—**Python** and **R**—to perform statistical analysis tailored for social science research.

-Our focus will be on real-world data analysis skills, covering descriptive and inferential statistics, regression models, Bayesian methods, and causal inference.
+Our focus will be on real-world data analysis skills, covering:

+- Descriptive and inferential statistics
+- Regression models
+- Bayesian methods
+- Causal inference

 ---